ultrafunkamsterdam/undetected-chromedriver/README.md

     print(pformat(message))

-# for more inspiration checkout the link below
+# For more inspiration check out the link below
 # https://chromedevtools.github.io/devtools-protocol/1-3/Network/

 # and of couse 2 lousy examples